Darja Lee

 About me

-Our sessions could be a safe space to talk about those issues and to find a way forward.
-You will be really listened to and accepted for who you are.
-The aim is to help you find a way to feel happier, more secure and connected, to help you increase your emotional resilience and improve your relationships with others.
-This journey might sometimes be challenging, but it is always a rewarding one.
+Our sessions provide a safe space to talk, to be really listened to and accepted for who you are.
+The aim is to help you find a way to feel happier, more secure and connected in present and to foster change for the future.

 I am integrating various approaches, depending on the issue that brings you to therapy and what might work best for you.
 We will often explore your attachment history and the relationships you have with others today.